How to be organized in your life with xTiles: simple tips that actually work

 “Routine, in an intelligent man, is a sign of ambition.”

-As a rule, when someone doesn’t like their routine, they will break it without much hesitation once something more interesting to do appears.
+As a rule, when someone doesn't like their daily routine, they will break it without much hesitation once something more interesting to do appears.
 A fixed routine is a skeleton for your self-organization.
 It will help you return to your everyday life even if you are going through something exceptional.

-Routine consists of our habits and actions we repeat without consideration.
+An efficient routine consists of our habits and actions we repeat without consideration.
 Stop for a second and try to count the percentage of your healthy and bad habits.
 If the good ones prevail, congratulations.
 What is your secret?
 However, if the bad ones outnumber the healthy ones or you can barely keep a fine line between them, to start being more organized without fixing that might not work in the long run.

 Develop new healthy habits

-Getting into good habits takes time and consistency.
-Progress takes weeks and months, not days.
-So prepare yourself mentally for the work that is ahead of you.
 The xTiles Habit Tracker template may become the tool to make this path easier and your progress more visible.
 You can track how well you were doing during a week, have your goal in front of you, and concentrate on the small reward you define for yourself.
-Additionally, there are options and space for content to inspire you to keep moving.
+Yes, when you celebrate small wins, you motivate yourself to move forward.

 Set your tasks wisely